huypham10/world-cup-prediction/README.md

 - **Late joiners** — a member who made a prediction before joining the group always has that prediction count.
 A member with no prediction who joined after kickoff is excluded by default; group owners can toggle this to count those as losses instead.
 - **No prediction = auto loss** — if a member has no prediction when a match finishes, the settlement records a loss for that match.
 For knockout matches, no eventual winner pick is also an auto loss for that half.
 - **Knockout consistency** — the server enforces that if you predict a team to win in 90 minutes, their eventual winner pick is auto-set to the same team.
 Only a draw pick unlocks the eventual winner choice.
 - **Knockout scoring** — each knockout match generates two settlement rows (90-min and eventual winner), each weighted 0.5, computed in the app rather than stored.
+The 0.5 weighting applies only to the overall standings; per-round knockout tables count each prediction type independently with no weighting.
 - **Idempotency** — the settlement task uses `INSERT ...
 ON CONFLICT DO NOTHING` and the `match.settled` flag, so running it twice on the same match produces no duplicate rows.

 ## Wager settings